 2. Give wildlife space, and respect beach vegetation

 Never damage plants when you walk to the beach or find a place to sit, and leave driftwood where it lies.

 …or any weekday, rather than a weekend.
 Our beaches often reach capacity on Saturdays and Sundays, so shifting your visit to a weekday gives everyone more elbow room.
 There’s even a chance to have the beach to yourself, if you arrive early in the morning!

 If you do visit on a weekend, consider a morning (8:00 – 11:00 am) or evening (6:00 – 10:00 pm) visit.
 You’ll miss the busiest periods, get a better parking spot, and may get to witness a spectacular sunset.

-*Reminder* This year, at 17 of our busiest provincial parks, you can book daily vehicle permit in advance.
+*Reminder* You can book a daily vehicle permit in advance at 33 of our busiest provincial parks.
 This new service will provide you with guaranteed access for your day trip!

 To avoid disappointment, we strongly recommend securing your daily vehicle permit in advance for all our participating parks.